vruusmann/blog/_posts/2019-02-26-jpmml_evaluator_api_tracing_reporting_predictions.md

 author: vruusmann
 ---

 There are numerous application scenarios which require an ability to "look into" a model to understand how a particular prediction was computed.
-They range from low-stakes applications such as tracing and debugging misbehaving models, to high-stakes applications such as generating reports for models that are making life-changing decisions.
+They range from low-stakes applications scenarios such as tracing and debugging misbehaving models, to high-stakes ones such as generating reports for models that are making life-changing decisions.

 Most ML frameworks completely overlook this need.
 For example, Scikit-Learn logistic regression models expose `predict(X)` and `predict_proba(X)` methods, which return plain numeric predictions.
 The only way to understand how a particular number was computed (eg. active terms and their coefficients, the family and parameterization of the link function) is to open the source code of the logistic regression model class in a text editor, and parse/interpret the body of the prediction method line-by-line.
 However, if the model operates on a transformed feature space, and the ML framework itself uses low-level abstractions for feature representation (eg. string features are transformed to binary vectors), then it is effectively impossible for a casual observer to make any sense of it all.